FAQs

 When will the schedule be available?

-When do we receive our apparel?
+When do we receive our apparel/singlet?

 How much does it cost to register?

-Registration costs $175 for 4-year-olds through 2nd Grade and $275 for 3rd through 8th grade.
+Registration costs $200 for K4 through 2nd Grade and $275 for 3rd through 8th grade.

 When do I need to register?

-Registration opens in September/October.
-You should register your child once you are sure he is committed to wrestling for the season.
+Registration opens in October.
+You should register your child(ren) once you are sure they are committed to wrestling for the season.

 Do you use Prince George’s County Boys and Girls Club “yellow cards”?